diem/diem/executor/README.md

    rules.
 Then we save all these blocks to permanent storage and also discard all the conflicting blocks at the same time.

-Therefore, the execution component provides two primary APIs - `execute_block` and `commit_block` - to support the above operations.
+Therefore, the executor component provides two primary APIs - `execute_block` and `commit_block` - to support the above operations.

 ## Implementation Details